cunarist/class-transform/README.md

 - `Exposed.alias`: Alias name in plain objects
 - `Exposed.default`: The default value

+You can combine the effects of each method by chaining methods.
-Please note that the type method should come at the _end_ of the method chain.
+Please note that the type method should come at the _end_ of the chain.

 ```javascript
 class MyType {